robcarver17/skipperman/docs/volunteer_rota_help.md

 By convention the first aid certificate here doesn't have to be an RYA one (which all instructors will have), it's basically a confirmation they are suitable for a welfare type role.

-Similarly, DBS only applies to DBS applied for through the BSC
+Similarly, DBS only applies to DBS applied for through the BSC.

 Expiry dates for certificates are not stored in Skipperman, so it's a good idea at the start of each season to check the qualifications table and note if any instructors have lapsed or will lapse during the year.